 It is humbling that this machine — over 200 strings, more than 12,000 parts, and millions of players — has but one caretaker.
-The piano technician is responsible for a daunting array of tasks to keep the instrument in top form.
+The piano technician is responsible for an array of instrumental duties to keep the instrument in top form.
 As such a practice is a lifelong, top-to-bottom art, it must be said that piano tuners truly love what they do.

 For these specialists, work means knowing how important this instrument is in the space it inhabits.
 A piano often holds singular value to its owners: A family heirloom with a legacy; a substantial investment for a studio or school; the harmonic pulse in an ensemble.
-Many people play it privately or publicly day to day.
+Many play it in a private and a public capacity day to day.
 It fulfills both an individual and a common purpose.

-For the pianist, their instrument must be well looked after in its home — whether that be a school, studio, parlour, concert venue, or simply the living room.
-It may not travel anywhere, yet it is an organic machine with inner workings that undergo change with humidity fluctuation, usage, and age.
-Immediately evident by its distinct sound, it begs to be cared for.
-Respect for this leads to a deep rapport between piano tuner and instrument and, by extension, tuner and owner.
+For the pianist, their instrument must be well looked after in its home.
+In a school, studio, parlour, concert venue, or simply the living room.
+The piano is an organic machine with inner workings that undergo change with humidity fluctuation, usage, and age.
+Immediately recognized by its distinct sound and image, it begs to be cared for.
+This necessitates a strong connection between piano technician and instrument and, by extension, piano tuner and owner.

 For a piano tuner and technician, it is an honour and a privilege to play this instrumental role.